 - some butter to rub the inner side of the soufflé form

-- Turn on the oven to 200°C convection (fan function)
+- Turn on the oven to 180C convection (fan)

 - Prep the soufflé form: Rub the bottom and the inner walls of the soufflé form with butter.
-Then sprinkle grates cheese around the inner walls.
+Then sprinkle grated cheese around the inner walls.

-- Separate the egg white from the yolk and use a hand-mixer to fluff up until it looks like a rich shaving cream with soft peaks.
+- Separate the egg white from the yolk.
+In the eggwhites, add two pinches of salt and use a handmix to fluff up until it looks like a rich shaving cream with soft peaks.
 Set aside.

-- Fold in the egg white gently into the cheese mixture.
+- Fold in the egg white gently into the cheese and eggyolk mixture.
 The batter is ready.